 Applicants must possess one of the following:

-1. A baccalaureate degree in computer (or electrical) engineering from a program accredited by the Engineering Accreditation Commission of the Accreditation Board for Engineering and Technology or from a recognized foreign institution.
+1. A baccalaureate degree in computer (or electrical) engineering from a program accredited by the Engineering Accreditation Commission of ABET or from a recognized foreign institution.

 2. Applicants who have a baccalaureate degree in another area of engineering, physics, or mathematics may be admitted into the program provided they complete undergraduate prerequisites specified by the Graduate Program Director.
 These courses must be completed with a minimum grade point average of 3.00 with no grade lower than C. These courses will not satisfy any requirements for the Master of Science in Computer Engineering degree.
 Generally, students must complete prerequisite courses before they are permitted to register for graduate courses.
 Exceptions require the recommendation of the Graduate Program Director and the approval of the Dean of Engineering.